The best dogs for children & the whole family

 Best dog breeds for families

-If you’re not so fussy about breed, dog rescues are experts at assessing each dog and pairing you with the right companion for your family, although you might have to wait for the perfect pup to come along.
+If you’re not so fussy about the breed, dog rescues are experts at assessing each dog and pairing you with the right companion for your family, although you might have to wait for the perfect pup to come along.

 Read our guide to buying a puppy for some checks you can do to spot a well-socialised and outgoing puppy.